An Improved Modified Cholesky Decomposition Method for Precision Matrix Estimation: Introduction

-Another type of method is to consider the matrix decompostion for estimating sparse inverse covariance matrix.
-Pourahmadi (1999, 2001) developed the modified Cholesky decomposition (MCD) approach to estimate $\bm \Omega$.
-This method reduces the challenge of estimating an inverse covariance matrix into solving a sequence of regression problems, and provides an unconstrained and statistically interpretable parametrization of an inverse covariance matrix.
+Another set of commonly used methods is to consider the matrix decomposition for estimating sparse precision matrix.
+The modified Cholesky decomposition (MCD) approach was developed to estimate $\bm \Omega$ \cite{Pourahmadi99, Pourahmadi01}.
+This method reduces the challenge of estimating a precision matrix into solving a sequence of regression problems, and provides an unconstrained and statistically interpretable parametrization of a precision matrix.
 Although the MCD approach is statistically meaningful, the resultant estimate depends on the order of the random variables $X_{1}, \ldots, X_{p}$.
 In many applications, the variables often do not have a natural order, that is, the variable order is not available or cannot be pre-determined before the analysis.
-In this work, we propose an improved MCD approach to tackle the variable order issue in estimating sparse inverse covariance matrix.
-The key idea is to consider an ensemble estimate under multiple permutations of the variable orders.
-Specifically, we take average on the multiple estimates of the Cholesky factor matrix, and consequently construct the final estimate of the inverse covariance matrix.
-Note that the averaged Cholesky factor matrix may not have sparse structure, we adopt the hard thresholding technique on the averaged Cholesky factor matrix to obtain the sparsity, thus leading to the sparse structure in the estimated inverse covariance matrix.
-The proposed estimator has small variability and is to achieve order-invariant property to some extent due to the ensemble effort.
+There are several Cholesky-based methods for estimating the precision matrix without specifying a natural order to the variables \cite{Chang10, Chen15, Zhang17}.
+In this work, we propose an improved MCD approach to estimate the sparse precision matrix via addressing the variable order issue using the permutation idea in Zheng et al. (2017) \cite{Zhang17}.
+By considering an ensemble estimate under multiple permutations of the variable orders, Zheng et al. (2017) \cite{Zhang17} introduced an order-averaged estimator for the large covariance matrix.
+However, they did not give the theoretical property of their estimator.
+Moreover, their estimator does not have sparsity, which is a very important and desired property for the matrix estimation in the high-dimensional cases.
+Hence, this paper improves the estimate of Zheng et al. (2017) \cite{Zhang17} by encouraging the sparse structure in the precision matrix estimate.
+Specifically, we take average on the multiple estimates of the Cholesky factor matrix, and consequently construct the final estimate of the precision matrix.
+Since the averaged Cholesky factor matrix may not have sparse structure, we adopt the hard thresholding technique on the averaged Cholesky factor matrix to obtain the sparsity, thus leading to the sparse structure in the estimated precision matrix.
+The proposed method provides an accurate estimate and is able to capture the underlying sparse structure of the precision matrix.
+The sensitivity of the number of permutations of variable orders is studied in simulation.
 We also establish the consistency property of the proposed estimator regarding Frobenius norm under some appropriate conditions.
-It shed some insights on how the number of permutations of variable orders plays a role on the consistency property of the proposed estimator for the inverse covariance matrix.